s-a/iron-node/docs/DEBUG-NODEJS-COMMANDLINE-APPS.md

 ## :warning: Heads Up!
 Some command line apps may use native modules.
 Please read [How to use native modules?](/docs/NATIVE-MODULES.md).
-Some command line apps may not be compatible with electron.
-[Gulp is such a case](https://github.com/s-a/iron-node/issues/22).
-Feel free to [submit an issue](https://github.com/s-a/iron-node/issues) if you are affected by such an incompatibility.
+Some command line apps may not be compatible with electron. ***Feel free to [submit an issue](https://github.com/s-a/iron-node/issues) if you are affected by such an incompatibility.***